hagege/child_themes/plugins/redirect_access/readme.txt

 4. Click on `Activate plugin`

 == Changelog ==

+= 0.2: February 27, 2024 =
+* Add plugin settings page to the dashboard menu

 = 0.1: February 27, 2024 =
 * Birthday of Restrict Access Redirect